jenkins-infra/account-app/README.md

 The default admin username is `kohsuke` and its password is `password` (see the mock-ldap/ directory).

+### Emails

+Emails are send to a local mail server and not forwarded on, you can see them at <http://localhost:3000>.

 ## Packaging

 For deploying to production, this app is packaged as a container.